 - Using market segmentation to identify the most attractive markets

 - Establishing a precise, value-based hypothesis that guides the segmentation.

-- Generating customer insights and data.
+- Generating customer insight and data.

 - Analyzing group customers and other data into ICPs.

-- Evaluating every segment’s highlights and USP.
+- Evaluating every segment’s attractiveness.